LuisNaldo7/cod4-server/README.md

 ### 3) Run in Docker

-Copy commands to terminal.
-Pick only one run command.
+Open terminal, switch to repository directory and execute the following (pick only one of the run commands):

 Build image: